rvn40/allAboutKubernetes/kickstart/Setup Kubernetes Cluster using Kubeadm on CentOS 7.md

 ### Pre-requisites
 ##### Install, enable and start docker service
 Use the bash script below to install docker.
 In this case, I use docker ce version "18.03.0.ce-1.el7.centos".
 Please, feel free to use any version as long as that version is compatible with kubernetes.
+This script is only able to run on centos.
 ```
 #!/bin/sh